sagol-python-for-neuroscientists/course_site_2019/solutions_grades/assignment6/README.md

 in Submarines each player has a board, hidden from his or her opponent, with "submarine-like" pieces placed on it.
 At each turn a player targets a specific cell in the other player's board, in hopes of hitting a marine vessel.
-The targeted player announces if one of his vessels was hit, and when all vessels are sunk the game is over.
+The targeted player announces if one of his vessels was hit, and when all vessels as sunk the game is over.

 The game we'll write will also serve two players, sitting on the same computer.
 Each player fires at a specific coordinate, and if he hits the game should announce so.
 A screen cast of the dynamics of the game can be found in this repo.

-However, the game is a bit more unique than your standard Submarines game in a couple of ways:
+The game is a bit more unique that your standard Submarines game in a couple of ways:

 1. The game has three dimensions - three two-dimensional layers (deep sea, sea-level, and air).
 There are unique vessels for each layer:

     - Submarines (level 0): When hit, it instantly dies (`Signal.KILL` in the screen cast).
 Its shape:

     ```

                        1
     1  1  1     or     1
                        1
     ```

     - Destroyer (level 1): More sturdy, so it has to be gunned down completely for it to be taken down.
 Its shape:

     ```

                           1
     1  1  1  1     or     1
                           1
                           1
     ```

     - Jet (level 2): Like a submarine, a single hit destroys it.
 Shape:

     ```

     0 1 0        0  0  1  0
     1 1 1   or   1  1  1  1
     0 1 0        0  0  1  0